DoMD-toolkit/Docs/README.md

 ## 4. DOMD-AL Example Configuration

-The following `config.json` demonstrates a hybrid system featuring radical polymerization and a nanoparticle filler acting as a crosslinking hub.
+The following `config.json` (in `Examples/domd_al_test.zip`) demonstrates a hybrid system featuring radical polymerization and a nanoparticle filler acting as a crosslinking hub.

 ### 4.1 Reactants